opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

 total.total_in_bytes | Integer | The total memory size of all file stores, in bytes. total.free_in_bytes | Integer | The total unallocated disk space in all file stores, in bytes. total.available_in_bytes | Integer | The total disk space available to the JVM on all file stores.
 Represents the actual amount of memory, in bytes, that OpenSearch can use. data | Array | The list of all file stores.
-Each file store has the properties listed below. data.path | String | The path to the file store. data.mount | String | The mount point of the file store. data.type | String | The type of the file store (for example, overlay).
+Each file store has the following properties. data.path | String | The path to the file store. data.mount | String | The mount point of the file store. data.type | String | The type of the file store (for example, overlay).